wsloth/easy-slackbot/README.md

     // Override the default handler (!)
     handler(data, ctx, slack, callback) {
+        // data = incoming message data.
+I recommend console.logging it
+        // ctx = commandtext.
+Array of words in message.
+Log it.
+        // slack = SlackBot instance.
+Use it to do slack.getUser(data.user).name
+        // callback = call this function with your response message.

         // This scope is NOT MyCmd.
 It is the SlackBot scope.
         // To access private methods, I recommend making them
         // static and accessing them through `MyCmd.Method()`